Denoising the Future: Top-p Distributions for Moving Through Time: Evaluation

+We investigate the sparsity, the runtime with and without observations, and the total variation distance of HMM$_{off}$.
+We evaluate HMM$_{off}$ for the $p$ values $0.5$, $0.7$, and $0.9$ and for the maximum time step $50$.
+We call the corresponding approaches top-$0.5$, top-$0.7$, and top-$0.9$ throughout this subsection.
+In the runtime evaluation, we solely report numbers for $p=0,9$, as the three top-$p$ approaches are mostly comparable.
+For the error investigation, we also report numbers for the other tested $p$ values.

-\emph{Sparsity} We define the sparsity as the ratio of zero-entries in the transition matrix.
+\paragraph{Sparsity} We define the sparsity as the ratio of zero-entries in the transition matrix.
 In the Bell HMM, all three top-$p$ approaches lead to a sparsity of above $0.99$.
 In the Uniform HMM, the sparsity is approximately $1-p$.
 And in the LM HMM, the sparsity is for all three top-$p$ greater than $0.97$.

-\emph{Runtime for Inference} The top-$0.9$ HMM for the Bell HMM outperforms exact inference in the original HMM by a factor of more than $15$.
+\paragraph{Runtime for Inference} The top-$0.9$ HMM for the Bell HMM outperforms exact inference in the original HMM by a factor of more than $15$.
+Moreover, all three top-$p$ approaches are significantly faster than inference in the original HMM and are comparable fast.
 For the Uniform HMM, top-$0.9$ is around $3.39$ times slower than the original HMM.
-The reason for the slower runtime is the low sparsity: Sparse matrix multiplication only pays off for high sparsity.
+Clearly, the lower $p$, the faster the inference.
+The reason for the slower runtime is the low sparsity: Sparse matrix multiplication only pays off for high sparsity, which increases with higher $p$.
 In the LM HMM, top-$p$ is more than $18$ times faster than the original HMM.
-Figure~\ref{figure:lm_runtime_exact} shows the experiment for the LM HMM.
-In Appendix~\ref{appendix:section:evaluation}, we show the experiment for the Bell and Uniform HMM.
+Figure~\ref{figure:runtime_exact} shows the experiments for the three tested HMMs.

-\emph{Runtime for Filtering} Before, we reported runtimes without observations.
+\paragraph{Runtime for Filtering} Before, we have reported runtimes without observations.
 Now, we enter an observation every five time steps.
-We omit the LM HMM, since observation in text generation is not applicable.
+We omit the LM HMM, since observation in text generation is not useful.
 In the Bell HMM, the top-$0.9$ approach is more than $77$ times faster than filtering in the original HMM.
-In the Uniform HMM, the top-$0.9$ approach is more than $24$ times faster than the original HMM.
-Figure~\ref{figure:bell_runtime_filtering} shows the experiment for the Bell HMM.
-In Appendix~\ref{appendix:section:evaluation}, we show the experiment for the Uniform HMM.
+In the Uniform HMM, in contrast to regular prediction, the top-$0.9$ approach is now more than $24$ times faster than the original HMM, due to more probabilistic calculations helping the overhead induced by sparse matrices to pay off.
+Figure~\ref{figure:runtime_filtering} shows the experiment for the two tested HMMs.

-\emph{Total Variation Distance} The total variation in the Bell HMM is $0.086$ for top-$0.9$, $0.285$ for top-$0.7$ and $0.78$ for top-$0.5$.
+\paragraph{Total Variation Distance} The total variation in the Bell HMM is $0.086$ for top-$0.9$, $0.285$ for top-$0.7$ and $0.78$ for top-$0.5$.
 In the Uniform HMM, the total variation distance is $0.099$, $0.299$ and $0.499$ for top-$0.9$, top-$0.7$ and top-$0.5$, respectively.
 In the LM HMM, the total variation distance is $0.059$, $0.172$ and $0.3$ for top-$0.9$, top-$0.7$ and top-$0.5$, respectively.